Introducing Supportive - Profiles in your Gmail Learn more

 Are you starting to get the value of LinkedIn automation yet?

-Push and pull LinkedIn automations are incredibly valuable in their own right, but they're even more so valuable when you combine the two actions.
+Push and pull LinkedIn automations are incredibly valuable in their own right, but they're even more valuable when you combine the two actions.

 At that point, you're automating a large portion of your required work in many use cases.